uktrade/django-zenslackchat/README.rst

 and then do the following set up:

 - Trigger name: ticket-comment
-- Description: Ticket Comment that should be sent to zenslackchat
+- Description: Trigger which will post comments to Zenslackchat for consideration.
 - Meet any condition:
   - "comment text"
   - "Does not contain the following string"